pytest-dev/pytest-html/README.rst

 Report Title
 ~~~~~~~~~~~~

-By default report title will be the filename of the report, you can edit it by using the :code: `pytest_html_report_title` hook:
+By default report title will be the filename of the report, you can edit it by using the :code:`pytest_html_report_title` hook:

 .. code-block:: python

-   import pytest
-   from py.xml import html

    def pytest_html_report_title(report):
        report.title = "My very own title!"